We work like open source projects

 6. Email for external communications only.

-Out of all the decisions we have made, the most important has been to ensure that people are not using Whatsapp as a collaboration tool.
-Whatsapp is only a communications tool, using chat for anything other than asking super quick and simple questions that you are never going to reference in the future is a sin that we don't allow in our company.
+Out of all the decisions we have made, the most important has been to ensure that people are not using chat as a collaboration tool.
+Chat is only a communications tool, using it for anything other than asking super quick and simple questions that you are never going to reference in the future is a sin that we don't allow in our company.

 This simple yet effective decision makes our communications slower and more purposeful.
-In my world Slack is the biggest enemy of high quality communications.
+In my world, software like Slack is an obstacle to high quality communications.